apache/skywalking-rover/docs/en/setup/overview.md

 The first and most important thing is, that SkyWalking Rover startup behaviors are driven by configs/rover_configs.yaml.
 Understanding the setting file will help you to read this document.

+Follow [Deploy on Kubernetes](deployment/kubernetes/readme.md) document to run rover in your cluster.

 ## Requirements and default settings

 Before you start, you should know that the main purpose of quickstart is to help you obtain a basic configuration for previews/demos.